daniellchann/Assessment/README.md

 ### Potential Improvements

 The current solution only accepts 2D array as a valid input.
-There are no validations and error handling for other input types, thus might cause the system crash.
+There are no validations and error handling for other input types.
 Therefore, error handling should be implemented to ensure that the input is a valid 2D array for better user experience.